kilon/EphDoc/introduction/introduction.pier.md

-This will simple change the diffuse\_color of the active material of the object named "Cube"\.
+This will simply change the diffuse\_color of the active material of the object named "Cube"\.
 Observe that we pass active\_material as ; active\_material ; this is normal Pharo syntax because of how Pharo prioritize messages\.
-You could use parentheses
+You could also use parentheses